Alexisbol/ada-template-website/README.md

 <h3>Conclusion</h3>
 <p>
-So to respond to your question: yes, sectors react differently to surprises, and the pattern often supports a signaling story.
-The event-study helps isolate that short-run informational effect.
+Taken together, these results show that sectors respond differently to surprise Fed rate cuts, and that the short-run reactions are often consistent with a signaling effect rather than a pure discount-rate channel.
+In many cases, unexpected easing is associated with relative underperformance, particularly in sectors closely tied to growth and demand conditions.
+The event-study framework helps isolate this short-run informational component of monetary policy surprises.
 </p>